 About the Camp Team

 Erin Nieuwenhuijs is the Director of After School Programs at Burke’s.
-Erin has worked in public schools as well as special education classrooms with children of all ages for 16 years.
-She has been at Burke’s for seven years and is deeply dedicated to the social-emotional development of her students.
+Erin has worked in public schools as well as special education classrooms with children of all ages for 18 years.
+She has been at Burke’s for nine years and is deeply dedicated to the social-emotional development of her students.
 Erin believes in the power of play as the best way for young girls to learn the skills needed for later success in school and life.

 Financial assistance is available for students receiving tuition assistance at Burke's.
 Please contact Jerry Mullaneyfor more information.